szou00/MKS22X-FinalProject/README.md

   </td>
   </tr>
     <td>6/3/19</td>
-    <td>Tiffany: fixed the speeds of the planets; tried fixing the information plaques; tried fixing the camera following the planets; changed positioning of years and zoomNum
+    <td>Tiffany: fixed the speeds of the planets; tried fixing the information plaques; changed positioning of years and zoomNum; created two systems for viewing planets: to just stay in their orbits, or follow along with their orbits.

   Sharon: implemented and improved the left, right, up, down keys; made zooming in and out much smoother than before
   </td>